Quantum corrections to the Hawking radiation spectrum: Selection rules for quantum black holes

 \section{Selection rules for quantum black holes}

-In their article \cite{BCR}, Barreira, Carfora and Rovelli noticed that ``the spacing of the energy levels [of black hole] decreases \emph{exponentially} with M.'' They went on to say, ``It follows that for a macroscopical black hole the spacing between energy levels is infinitesimal, and thus the spectral lines are virtually dense in frequency.''
-Their argument that for a macroscopical black hole the spacing between energy levels is infinitesimal is correct.
-However, their argument that the spectral lines are virtually dense in frequency can be controversial, if we add a further hypothesis.
-They thought that a photon emitted from a black hole can have any energy provided that this energy happens to be the difference of any two energies an arbitrary black hole can have.
-Therefore, they implicitly assumed that a black hole can turn into any other black hole with any arbitrary energy provided that the black hole that it turns to has less energy than before.
-Similarly, they implicitly assumed that a black hole can turn into any other black hole with any arbitrary area provided that the black hole that it turns to has less area than before.
+In their article\cite{BCR} Barreira \textit{et al.} notice that ``the spacing of the energy levels [of a black hole] decreases \emph{exponentially} with M''.
+They go on to say, ``It follows that for a macroscopical black hole the spacing between energy levels is infinitesimal, and thus the spectral lines are virtually dense in frequency''.
+Their argument that for a macroscopic black hole the spacing between energy levels is infinitesimal is correct.
+Nevertheless, their argument that the spectral lines are virtually dense in frequency is wrong.
+They assume that a photon emitted from a black hole can have any energy as long as that energy can be written as the difference between the two energy values an arbitrary black hole can have.
+They implicitly assume that a black hole can turn into any other black hole with less energy.
+Similarly, they implicitly assume that a black hole can turn into any other black hole with less area.

-To ease understanding, let me phrase what they thought in mathematical formulas and explain why it is controversial if we add a hypothesis.
-Let's say that we have the following area eigenvalues:
+Let's phrase their argument mathematically.
+Let's say that we have the following area eigenvalues (\textit{i.e.}, the unit areas):

-Then, the black hole area $A$ must be given by the following formula.
+Then, the black hole area $A$ must be given by the following formula: